Learn how to monitor and troubleshoot OpenAI API based applications in production using Graphsignal.

 See the Quick Start for complete setup instructions.

-Additionally, performance, data metrics and resource utilization is available for every worker, to monitor applications over time and correlate any changes or issues.
+Additionally, performance, data metrics, resource utilization are available, to monitor applications over time and correlate any changes or issues.

 Give it a try and let us know what you think.
 Follow us at @GraphsignalAI for updates.